The Case for Creative Aging

 *In alignment with Governor Lee’s Executive Order #1, which requires all state executive departments to provide recommendations to better serve rural counties, grants from rural counties will receive funds from the Grand Division allocation until funds are depleted, then grants from rural counties will receive funds from the distinct allocation for rural counties.

 This grant does not require a match.
-Rolling Grants, including this Special Opportunities Grant, are paid on a reimbursement basis only.
+Rolling Grants, like this one, are paid on a reimbursement basis only.
 No advance payments will be made.
-Grantees must submit all required reporting in the Tennessee Arts Commission online grants system no later than 30 days after the ending date of the program/activity or by June 15, 2022, whichever comes first.
+Grantees must submit all required reporting in the Tennessee Arts Commission online grants system no later than August 30, 2022.
 Failure to do so may jeopardize future funding.

 Applications are reviewed in-house by Commission members and staff.
 Funding notification will take place via email.